siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 1. Create a Next.js app
 2. Set up Prisma and seed the DB
 3. Create and store the production DB connection string in Parameter Store (SSM)
-4. Configure the build to retrieve the credential from (SSM) and deploy on Amplify Hosting
+4. Configure the Amplify Hosting build to retrieve the connection string from (SSM)
+5. Deploy!

 You'll need a few prerequisites to follow along: